Skip to content

 • CatalogStorageFormat::Po for classic Gettext PO catalogs

-• CatalogStorageFormat::Ndjson for Ferrocat's frontmatter + NDJSON catalog storage
+• CatalogStorageFormat::Ndjson for Ferrocat's frontmatter + one-message-per-line NDJSON catalog storage

 High-level parsing also takes an explicit CatalogSemantics: